Artistic License University Admissions

 - Carmen Thibideaux, the new dean of NYADA's music department, travelling across the country to hand-pick her inaugural class.

-- Lauren applying for a wrestling scholarship at Harvard, despite the fact that Ivy League schools rarely provide athletic scholarships.
+- Lauren applying for a wrestling scholarship at Harvard, despite the fact that Ivy League schools have been prohibited from awarding athletic scholarships since at least 1945.

 - MIT inviting Brittany to attend in the middle of the second semester due to her supposed untapped math genius.
 At least they admit to making a special exception to their admission practices for her.
 In reality, this was to write out the newly-pregnant Heather Morris, so some Artistic License is justified.